lyh01/assistant_bot/Resources.md

     * Publish bots to Azure App Service and Azure Functions
     * Integrate external services such as QnA Maker knowledge base
   * [Bot Framework WebChat](https://github.com/microsoft/BotFramework-WebChat/blob/master/README.md) -  a highly customizable web-based client chat control for Azure Bot Service that provides the ability for users to interact with your bot directly in a web page
-  * [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator#readme) - a desktop application that allows bot developers to test and debug bots built with the SDK.
+  * **Bot Framework Emulator** [(doc)](https://github.com/Microsoft/BotFramework-Emulator/wiki)[(download)](https://github.com/Microsoft/BotFramework-Emulator#download) - a desktop application that allows bot developers to test and debug bots built with the SDK.
 The emulator can test bots running on local machine or connect to bots running through a tunnel
   * [Adaptive Card Designer with Templating](https://adaptivecards.io/designer/) - An online UI card designer
   * **LUIS** [(doc)](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/what-is-luis) [(portal)](https://luis.ai) - Language of understanding.
 LUIS extracts intents and entities for a subject domain.
 LUIS is essential to chat, search, and other downstream NLP applications
 #### Bot Framework Concepts